Roestdev/hebrew_accents/DESIGN.md

 # Introduction

 As indicated in the README file, there is much discussion and different understandings regarding the accents.
-In the file [Incomplete_overview_of_the_masoretic_hebrew_accents](doc/Incomplete_overview_of_the_masoretic_hebrew_accents), I have put a few different views side by side, in order to see where the differences are.
+In the file [Incomplete_overview_of_the_masoretic_hebrew_accents](doc/Incomplete_overview_of_the_masoretic_hebrew_accents).
+In that file, I have placed the view of a few different scholars side by side for simple comparison.

 Despite many similarities, I also discovered some differences between the insights from scholars, including:

-- ordering of accents
+- the order of the accents
-- alternative names (Hebrew/Aramaic)
+- putting disjunctive accents into groups
-- grouping of disjunctives
+  - Gesenius indicates that the division into groups originated from Samuel Bohlius (1636)
-- the same accents in different groups (H. Richter)
+  - contents of the groups are not identical

 Given that the scholars themselves do not have a unified view and that I myself am not a scholar of biblical Hebrew at all, I will make a choice regarding implementation.